 Effect of September 2001.
-At the end of 2001, unemployed job losers were identified as having had substantial upward level shifts 1 month after the September 11, 2001, terrorist attacks on the World Trade Center in New York City.
-(See the seasonal adjustment article in the January 2002 issue of Employment and Earnings for more details.)
-Also, four additional series related to workers employed part time for economic reasons were identified as having substantial upward shifts at the time of the terrorist attacks.
+At the end of 2001, unemployed job losers were identified as having had substantial upward level shifts one month after the September 11, 2001, terrorist attacks on the World Trade Center in New York City.8 Also, four additional series related to workers employed part time for economic reasons were identified as having substantial upward shifts at the time of the terrorist attacks.